data-apis/scipy-2023-presentation/paper.rst

 - Pass on a specified device to other library code.

-Consequently, the specified device syntax focuses primarily on get the device from an array and setting the device to the same device as another array.
-The specifics of how to specify actual devices is left unspecified.
-These specifics differ significantly between existing implementations, e.g., CuPy and PyTorch.
+Consequently, the specified device syntax focuses primarily on getting the device of a given array and setting the device to the same device as another array.
+The specifics of how to specify actual devices are left unspecified.
+These specifics differ significantly between existing implementations, such as CuPy and PyTorch.

 The syntax that is specified is